npm package discovery and stats viewer.

 5. Run it

-APP_BASE_URL=http://localhost:3000 ortheon run 'specs/**/*.ortheon.ts'
+MY_APP_URL=http://localhost:3000 ortheon run 'specs/**/*.ortheon.ts'

 CLI

-ortheon run <glob>
+ortheon run [glob]

-Run spec files matching a glob pattern.
+Local — run spec files matching a glob pattern:

-| Flag | Description | Default | | ------------------- | ----------------------- | --------- | | --base-url <url> | Override spec baseUrl | -- | | --reporter <type> | console or json | console | | --headed | Show the browser window | -- | | --timeout <ms> | Default step timeout | 30000 | | --skip-validation | Skip pre-run validation | -- |
+| Flag | Description | Default | | ------------------- | -------------------------------------------------- | --------- | | --from <url> | Base URL of an Ortheon server to fetch a plan from | -- | | --suite <id> | Suite ID to fetch (required with --from) | -- | | --reporter <type> | console or json | console | | --headed | Show the browser window | -- | | --timeout <ms> | Default step timeout | 30000 | | --skip-validation | Skip pre-run validation (local mode only) | -- |

 ortheon expand <file>

 Print the fully expanded execution plan for a spec.
 All use() calls inlined, all contracts resolved, all sections flattened.
-Useful for debugging and LLM consumption.

 SPEC: authenticated checkout

-BASE URL: env("APP_BASE_URL")
+BASE URL: env("MY_APP_URL")

 STEPS (11 total):